tpaviot/ProcessScheduler/docs/scheduling_problem.md

 ## SchedulingProblem instantiation

-Here is the simpliest way to create `SchedulingProblem`.
+Here is the simplest way to create `SchedulingProblem`.

 ``` py
 import processscheduler as ps